 Targeted Lung Health Checks are aimed at achieving earlier detection of lung cancer and other respiratory diseases, in areas where the population has a higher mortality from this type of cancer.

-The check-up comprises a discussion about lung cancer symptoms and smoking cessation advice from the specialist nurse.
-Following the health check a low dose CT scan is offered to those at higher risk.
+The health check comprises a discussion about lung cancer symptoms and smoking cessation advice from the specialist nurse.
+Following the check-up a low dose CT scan is offered to those at higher risk.